February 18, 2019

 4. Don’t let your coverage lapse

 Crossing over your policies protects you from accidentally driving without insurance, which is illegal.
-You could also be penalized in the future if a gap in coverage is noted in your history.
-Even with an overlap of coverage, you’ll normally get a prorated refund when you show proof of the new policy.
+If a gap in coverage is noted in your history, you could also be penalized in the future.
+Even with an overlap of coverage, you’ll normally get a prorated refund when you show proof of your new policy.

-4.7 out of 5 based on 26.7K ratings for the Root app in the App Store as of September 2019.
+4.7 out of 5, based on 43.8K ratings for the Root app in the App Store as of September 2020